zizhuspot/www.ccbsfei.top/source/_posts/esmm Entire Space Multi Task Model An Effective Approach for Estimating Post Click Conversion Rate  -google.md

 ---
-title: esmm Entire Space Multi Task Model An Effective Approach for Estimating Post Click Conversion Rate  -google
+title: dcn Deep & Cross Network for Ad Click Predictions -google
 date: 2023-09-15 13:10:00
 categories:
   - 排序模型
 tags:
   - 预估模型
+  - dcn
   - 特征工程
   - Recommender systems
 description: In this paper, we introduce the **Deep&Cross Network (DCN)** model, which not only retains the advantages of DNN models but also more effectively learns bounded-degree feature interactions by introducing a Cross Network.
 DCN demonstrates feature crossing at each layer, eliminating the need for manual feature engineering.
 This additional complexity compared to DNN models can be negligible.